alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

     implaus = hm.get_implausibility()

 We can see which points have not been ruled out yet (NROY) based on the implausibility threshold.
+**(Can we provide a literature reference to what this means?)**

 ::